pluginpal/strapi-plugin-config-sync/README.md

 **We recommend always using the latest version of Strapi to start your new projects**.

 ## 💡 Motivation
 In Strapi we come across what I would call config types.
-These are models of which the records are stored in our database.
-Just like content types.
-Though the difference is that for config types you would want the records to be the same on all your environments.
+These are models of which the records are stored in our database, just like content types.
+Though the big difference here is that your code ofter relies on the database records of these types.

+Having said that, it makes sense that these records can be exported, added to git, and be migrated across environments.
+This way we can make sure we have all the data our code relies on, on each environment.

 Examples of these types are: